 In assessing penalties, the court was kind to Dabney.
 They asserted that because he acted reasonably and in good faith when he relied on his mistaken beliefs they would not assess a 20% accuracy related penalty for not reporting his IRA withdraw on his 2009 tax return.

 The court did however determine that he still needed to pay the tax on the withdrawal.
 The 2011 wire into his IRA exceeded the maximum allowed contribution per year resulting in roughly a $7,000 penalty for each year it remained!
 (Considering the deposit was made in 2011 and it is 2014 that is $21,000 so far, and hopefully he will pull the excess out by the end of this year.)

 This case is a clear example of why you need qualified practitioners behind you when entering into to world of finance, accounting, and tax.
 And if they are in fact qualified, take their advice whether it is what you want to hear or not!

 While owning real estate, gold, artwork or other non-traditional assets in your IRA can be a great investment, you need to be extremely cautious so that you do not run afoul of IRA regulations or your custodians Terms and Conditions.
 Interview your custodian and ask just what investments you can or cannot own.
 Ask if they maintain checkbook IRAs through an underlying LLC that is owned by your IRA.
 This arrangement can give you great freedom when investing, but if your custodian does not allow such investments you could lose a substantial amount of your retirement funds to the IRS.

-Contact Esquire Group at the following link for a free evaluation provided by one of our experienced asset protection professionals.
+Contact Esquire Group for a free evaluation provided by one of our experienced asset protection professionals.
 If warranted, we can implement a solid asset protection plan that we will monitor periodically to ensure it remains current as laws change.

 To take advantage of this this promotion please contact Esquire Group at email@example.com Please use Code 1214 when requesting an appointment.